kuroahna/mpv_websocket/README.md

 ## Usage

-After installing the plugin, when you play a video using mpv with subtitles, mpv will automatically start the `mpv_websocket` server at `ws://localhost:6677` (or the port you have specified in the script)
+After installing the plugin, when you play a video using mpv with subtitles, mpv will automatically start the `mpv_websocket` server and can be connected at `ws://localhost:6677` (or the address/port you have specified in the script)

 You will need a WebSocket client such as [texthooker-ui](https://github.com/Renji-XD/texthooker-ui) to stream the